standardgalactic/third-brain/_Notes/Stock brokers encourage people to trade, rather than invest.md

-- Stockbrokers encourage you to trade on the stock market, rather than invest because they make money each time you buy and sell
+- [[Stock brokers]] encourage you to trade on the stock market, rather than invest because they make money each time you buy and sell

 ## Sources
 - [[(Done) Let's Talk Money - Highlights]]